Coney Island (1991 film): Synopsis

 Coney Island began as a resort destination in the early 1830s and gained popularity in the 1860s as advances in transportation reduced the time it took to get there from other parts of New York City.
-As visitors increased, attractions were added, including a tall observation tower, the Coney Island Elephant hotel, early roller coasters, carousels, and arc lights to enable nighttime swimming.
+As visitors increased, attractions were added, including a tall observation tower, the Coney Island Elephant Hotel, early roller coasters, carousels, and arc lights to enable nighttime swimming.

 Politician John Y. McKane controlled approval of much of the building for years until he was removed from office for election fraud.
 Just before 1900 CE, George C. Tilyou built Steeplechase Park, the first of the three major amusement parks of Coney Island.
 At this point, Coney Island was attracting around 250,000 people on a summer Sunday.
 Luna Park followed in 1903, debuting its popular "A Trip to the Moon" ride.
 The park was decorated with thousands of electric lights, which were still a novelty at the time.
-In January 1903 before Luna Park opened the owners decided to euthanize one of their elephants named Topsy by publicly electrocuting it.
-Conducted at the Shoot the Chute lagoon plastered with advertising banners announcing the new parks opening, the spectacle drew 1500 people, 100 press photographers, and an Edison Manufacturing film crew (scenes from the Edison film Electrocuting an Elephant can be seen in this segment).
+In January 1903, before Luna Park opened, the owners decided to euthanize one of their elephants named Topsy by publicly electrocuting it.
+Conducted at the Shoot the Chute lagoon plastered with advertising banners announcing the new park's opening, the spectacle drew 1500 people, 100 press photographers, and an Edison Manufacturing film crew (scenes from the Edison film Electrocuting an Elephant can be seen in this segment).
 In 1904, Dreamland was opened by William H. Reynolds.
 It featured historical reenactments, a dwarf village with 300 residents, and an infant incubator for premature babies, designed to show off this latest scientific development.
 Just seven years later, a devastating fire destroyed Dreamland and initiated the slow decline of Coney Island.
 The death of George C. Tilyou in the aftermath of World War I saw a reduced level of innovation in the new attractions at Coney Island, though the crowds only got bigger.
 During the Great Depression, many of the existing attractions, amusements and midway prizes were reduced in scale to save money.
 As World War II ended, the new ubiquity of the personal automobile allowed families to easily vacation at less crowded beaches in the Greater New York area.
 In 1946, Luna Park closed.
 Steeplechase Park limped along until closing in 1964.